SAP/sap-iot-sdk-nodejs/README.md

 ```

 ### 4) Usage for service interaction
-The client is now able to communicate with SAP Leonardo IoT services as it is fetching access credentials from the authorization setup file `default-env.json` or from the Leonardo IoT service binding (step 2) dependent to your choosen runtime.
+The client is now able to communicate with SAP Leonardo IoT services as it is fetching access credentials from the authorization setup file `default-env.json`.
 There is no more configuration required.
 Now you are able to perform your first service interaction using the Leonardo IoT client.
 Here is a runable sample which can be copy & pasted into your index.js file:
 ```js
 const LeonardoIoT = require('@sap/leonardo-iot-sdk');
 const client = new LeonardoIoT();